rbhumbla1/Code-Quiz/README.md

 Repository for Module 4 Challenge - Code Quiz using HTML, CSS, JavaScript and Web APIS

 ## Description
-Code Quiz runs a timed Javascript quiz and displays the high scorea fo al the participants.
+Code Quiz runs a timed Javascript quiz and displays the high scores of all the participants.
 Here are the features of this program:

 1. At the start of the Quiz, a message is displayed informing the user about the rule that any wrong answer will result in time detected from the timer.  it also displays the Start button.
 2. When the user clicks the Start button: